 We do not currently operate manufacturing facilities for clinical or commercial production of our drug candidates.
 We currently rely on third parties for the manufacture of both the active pharmaceutical ingredient, or API, and finished drug product of our drug candidates for clinical trials.
 In addition, we expect to continue to rely on third parties for the manufacture of commercial supplies of API and finished drug product for any drugs that we successfully develop.
 For most of our drug candidates, including our lead drug candidate INCB18424, we rely on one third party to manufacture the API, another to make finished drug product and a third to package and label the finished product.
 The FDA requires that the API and finished product for each of our drug products be manufactured according to its current Good Manufacturing Practices, or cGMP, regulations and regulatory authorities in other countries have similar requirements.
 There are only a limited number of manufacturers that comply with these requirements.
 If the third parties that manufacture our drug candidates are not compliant with the applicable regulatory requirements, the FDA or a foreign regulatory authority may require us to halt ongoing clinical trials or not approve our application to market our drug products.
-Failure to comply with cGMP and the applicable regulatory requirements of other countries in the manufacture of our products could result in the FDA or foreign regulatory authority halting our clinical trials, withdrawing or denying regulatory approval of our drug product, enforcing product recalls or other enforcement actions, which could have a material adverse effect on our business.
+Failure to comply with cGMP and the applicable regulatory requirements of other countries in the manufacture of our group product recalls or other enforcement actions, which could have a material adverse effect on our business.

 We may not be able to obtain sufficient quantities of our drug candidates or any drug products we may develop if our designated manufacturers do not have the capacity or capability to manufacture our products according to our schedule and specifications.
 In addition, we may not be able to arrange for our drug candidates or any drug products that we may develop to be manufactured by one of these parties on reasonable terms, if at all.
 Also, raw materials that may be required to manufacture any products we develop may only be available from a limited number of suppliers.
 Generally, we have only a single source that is qualified to supply the API and finished product of our drug candidates.
 If any of these single source suppliers were to become unable or unwilling to supply us with API or finished product that complies with applicable regulatory requirements, we could incur significant delays in our clinical trials or interruption of commercial supply which could have a material adverse effect on our business.
-We are currently seeking to qualify a second source of supply for certain of our drug candidates, including a second source of supply for the API for INCB18424, however, there is no assurance that we will be able to identify and qualify a second source of supply for any of our drug candidates or drug products on a timely basis.
+We are currently seeking to qualify a second source of supply for certain of our drug candidates, including a second source of supply for any of our drug candidates or drug products on a timely basis.
 If we have promised delivery of a new product and are unable to meet the delivery requirement due to manufacturing difficulties, our development programs would be delayed, and we may have to expend additional sums in order to ensure that manufacturing capacity is available when we need it even if we do not use all of the manufacturing capacity.
 This expense would adversely affect our operating results.